 Here are the four big reasons to grow your plants from seed:

 - Variety.
 There are literally thousands of choices available through seed catalogs.
 The stores and nurseries pick the varieties they like or that are popular only, being limited in what they can offer.
 It's fun to try new varieties each year.
 You can also decided to grow only heirloom or only organic seed, or anything you want, without someone else deciding for you.

 - Cost.
 Even though the 6-packs are not that expensive, a packet of 50 to 1000 seeds (depending on the variety) costs between $1.00 - $4.00, with most in the $2 range.
 The seeds will last 3 to 4 years when stored properly (here's my seed storing method), so right there it's a cost savings.
 But if one or two of the seedlings in the 6-pack dies, you have to go back to the store, whereas if you've got seed in reserve, you can just start a couple more.
 This is especially true with things like lettuce that you should be sown multiple times, starting them inside and then sowing later directly in the ground.

 - Timing.
 When you have your own seeds, you are not at the whim of when the stores have the plants in stock.
 You can start your seeds when you want in order to have them out at the time YOU want.
 An example is tomatoes.
-I like to set some of mine out early using Wall-O-Waters in order to get ripe tomatoes earlier, but it would be hard to find plants in April when I need them.
+I like to set some of mine out early using Wall-O-Waters or other covers in order to get ripe tomatoes earlier, but it would be hard to find plants in April when I need them.
 Starting my own allows me to be in control of when I am able to get my plants in the ground.

 - Control.
 When we start our own seeds, we determine how they are raised and what fertilizers and supplements they get, if any.
 This is especially nice if you'd like to be as organic as possible making sure the plants do not get any synthetic fertilizers even in their seedling stages.